vmallet/ida-plugins/README-template.md

 The original list of 200 plugins came from [onethawt](https://github.com/onethawt)'s excellent [idaplugins-list](https://github.com/onethawt/idaplugins-list).
-His and other crontributors' work was essential in putting together this interactive list.
+His and other contributors' work was essential in putting together this interactive list.